rokoblox/mapicons/README.md

 # pinlib
-A minecraft library to add map icons and markers for fabric mod loader.
+A lightweight minecraft library to add map icons and markers for fabric mod loader.